juswannaCry/GDA_CASESTUDY_TRACK1_BIKESHARE_PROJECT/README.md

 Before we start analyzing, it is necessary to make sure data is clean, free of error and in the right format.
 ### **Tasks:**

-**1. Tools:**: R Programming is used for its ability to handle huge datasets efficiently.
+**1. Tools:** R Programming is used for its ability to handle huge datasets efficiently.
 Microsoft Excel is used for further analysis and visualization.

 **2. Organize**: from the cleaned/combined CSV.